 Still we always found time to enjoy some simple traditions that didn’t take a lot of time and preparation.
 And that worked really well for us.

 Have fun.
 Celebrate.
 Enjoy the season, but don’t overwhelm your schedule.
 The idea is to make memories and encourage family connections, not create extra stress!
-Pick one or two ideas and then enjoy a simple and meaningful Advent.
+Look through our Advent ideas for families, pick a couple and then enjoy a simple and meaningful Advent.

 An Advent wreath is a tradition that comes to us from the church.
 If you are interested you can learn more here.